GUT-Aachen/universal_simulation_coupling_interface/README.md

 ## Setup
  - Check for python package dependencies
  - Download latest release of USCI to your local machine
- - Construct you own simulation workflow or try one of the [samples](samples)
+ - Construct your own individual simulation workflow or try one of the [samples](samples)

 ---